Home

 The Prickly Pear, is a very drought resistant and tough plant that is very common in Arizona.
 The specific name is known as Opuntia phaeacantha.
 In Spanish, this plant is called "tuna."

 Most of what you see on this cactus are the pads, which are referred to as "nopales or "nopalitos."
-This cactus is found in the deserts of our desert southwest.
-This is a very hearty plant here in the southwest and can survive without water for long periods of time.
+This cactus fruit in arizona is found in the deserts of our desert southwest.
+This cactus fruit is a very hearty plant here in the southwest and it can survive without water for long periods of time.
 It easily stores water within the plant and when rain is adequate, the nopales will become twice as thick.

 The Prickly Pear will adapt to many different locales as well as elevations.
 You will typically find the it in areas where the soil is well drained soil and dry, which is almost never an issue here in the desert!
 They also like areas consisting of rocky flats or slopes and are also common in the more rugged terrain such as the mountainous foothills.